-- 182. Alabama has a long history of official and private discrimination which predates the state's admission to the union and has been well documented bythe federal courts since at least the 1960s.
-As one federal court explained, Alabama's "unrelenting historical agenda, spanning from the late 1800s to [today], to keep its black citizens economically, socially, and politically downtrodden, from the cradle to the grave."
-Dillard, 640 F. Supp. at 1357. - 183.
-As a result of the history of official and private discrimination in Alabama, Black Alabamians lag behind white residents in many crucial aspects of public life, including employment, income, educational attainment, and access to healthcare.
+155. Alabama has a long history of official and private discrimination which predates the state's admission to the union and has been well documented by the federal courts since at least the 1960s.
+As one federal court explained, Alabama has had an "unrelenting historical agenda, spanning from the late 1800s to [today], to keep its black citizens economically, socially, and politically downtrodden, from the cradle to the grave."
+Dillard, 640 F. Supp. at 1357.

+156. As a result of the history of official and private discrimination in Alabama, Black Alabamians lag behind white residents in many crucial aspects of public life, including employment, income, educational attainment, and access to healthcare.
 Black Alabamians also disproportionately bear the brunt of the consequences of the state's criminal legal system.
-All of this discrimination and its vestiges hinder Black Alabamians' ability to participate effectively in the political process. - after the Supreme Court's decision in Brown v.
+All of this discrimination and its vestiges hinder Black Alabamians' ability to participate effectively in the political process.

+157. Alabama's history of denying Black people equal access to education persisted long after the Supreme Court's decision in Brown v.
 Board of Education.
-In 1956, after a federal court ordered the segregated University of Alabama to admit a Black woman named Autherine Lucy, white people gathered on campus, burned a cross, and marched through town chanting, "Hey, hey, ho, ho, Autherine has got to go!"
-Frye Gaillard, Cradle of Freedom: Alabama and the Movement that Changed America, 40 (Tuscaloosa: University of Alabama Press, 2004). - 185.
-Desegregation litigation continues in Alabama today.
-A December 2014 report found that 54 Alabama school districts remain under desegregation orders as they still havenot satisfied their constitutional obligations to integrate public schools and eliminate the vestiges of racial discrimination.
+In 1956, after a federal court ordered the segregated University of Alabama to admit a Black woman named Autherine Lucy, white people gathered on campus, burned a cross, and marched through town chanting, "Hey, hey,ho, ho, Autherine has got to go!"
+Frye Gaillard, Cradle of Freedom: Alabama and the Movement that Changed America, 40 (Tuscaloosa: University of Alabama Press, 2004).

+158. Desegregation litigation continues in Alabama today.
+A December 2014 report found that 54 Alabama school districts remain under desegregation orders as they still have not satisfied their constitutional obligations to integrate public schools and eliminate the vestiges of racial discrimination.
 People First, 491 F. Supp.
 3d at 1108.
 For example, in 2018, in a case challenging the attempt by the City of Gardendale, which is 85% white, to form a school district separate from Jefferson County's more racially diverse district, the Eleventh Circuit affirmed a finding that "race was a motivating factor" in the city's effort.
 Stout v.
-Jefferson Cty.
+Jefferson Cnty.
 Bd. of Ed.,882 F.3d 988, 1007-09 (11th Cir.
 2018).